vipulnaik/diet-exercise-health/profile-information/physical-exercise/dead-hang-with-history.md

 This will help me be able to carry and move heavier loads while also stay balanced in more complex movements.

+I can already do overhand for well over a minute, but the underhand that I do following it is less than a minute.
+So, I still have some ways to go to build.

 There is significant overlap in goals with [strength exercises](strength-exercises-with-history.md).